 Vendors have to meet certain standards in order to become a part of the market including expectations of nutritious, healthy and sustainable food.
 It isn't just ridding themselves of single-use plastic but rather a more holistic approach to social change that the bosses want from potential stallholders.
 The newly launched site in Mayfair sees established brands like sustainable gin distillery Jim and Tonic expanding their venture with a unique bar at the altar of the converted church alongside other, newer vendors nurtured by Mercato.

 I ask Rasca what he would recommend from the new market's selection and he suggests Steamy&Co.
-With hot, soupy dumplings and wholemeal bao buns, the fledgling business is a good example of internationally influenced, nutritious food and was chosen as one of the inaugural stands for Mercato Mayfair because of this.
-Their panko mushroom bao is packed with piquante pickled cabbage, hoisin and an unconventional garlic and jalapeno aioli.
+With hot, soupy dumplings and wholemeal bao buns, the fledgeling business is a good example of internationally influenced, nutritious food and was chosen as one of the inaugural stands for Mercato Mayfair because of this.
+Their panko mushroom bao is packed with piquant pickled cabbage, hoisin and an unconventional garlic and jalapeno aioli.

 Incredible coffee and gelato from Badiani, a company in operation since 1932, Turkish cuisine from Lala and seafood from Molo provide variety over the two floors of the converted church.
 The Mayfair site feels like a space for community with its open vaulted ceilings closing off to corners for more intimate interactions.

-Mercato aren't stopping there; with a factory and a hydroponic farm all coming to London next year the business is attempting to change the model for success in an ever more environmentally conscious world.
+Mercato isn't stopping there; with a factory and a hydroponic farm all coming to London next year the business is attempting to change the model for success in an ever more environmentally conscious world.
 By providing a working example the London market is the perfect location to “try new things, to try to figure out what kind of cities we want to live in in the future”.